SAKryukov/web-presentation/article/article.md

 &lt;/html&gt;
 ```

-### Presentation Options
+### Presentation Properties

-All paths are relative to "presentation.html".
+All paths are relative to the location of "presentation.html".

 `presentation.images`: an array of image file names, paths are relative to "presentation.html".
+This property is the only mandatory one.
+If it is missing, or this is an empty list, the application will report an error.

-Optional Options:
+Optional Properties:

 `title`: presentation title